Approximate Tree Decompositions of Planar Graphs in Linear Time

+\begin{itemize} \item[\rm (a)] There is a crest separator $X\in \mathcal{S}$ with one of its highest top vertices being a vertex of~$R$ such that $X$ strongly goes between $H_1$ and $H_2$ and such that $X$ has smallest weighted length among all such crest separators in $\mathcal{S}(G,\varphi,c)$. \end{itemize} \end{definition}

+The next lemma shows that the simple structure of a crest separator as a tuple of two down paths {suffices} to separate each pair of crests of the graph;\ in particular, property (a) can be easily satisfied for each set $\mathcal{H}$ of crests by setting $\mathcal{S}=\mathcal{S}(G,\varphi,c)$.

-\begin{lemma} \fr{\y{Let $s$ and $t$ be vertices, and let $R$ be an \myIndexNorm{$s$-$t$-ridge}{ridge} in an almost triangulated bigraph $(G,\varphi)$}} such that $R$, \y{among all $s$-$t$-ridges}, has \fq{the} smallest number of vertices with their height being equal to the depth of $R$.
-Take $v$ as a vertex of $R$ with smallest height.
-If the depth of $R$ is smaller than the height of both $s$ and $t$, there is a \myIndex{crest separator} \y{$X\in\mathcal{S}(G,\varphi)$} that \myIndexNormSub{goes strongly between}{go strongly between}{crest separator} $\{s\}$ and $\{t\}$, \y{that contains $v$ as a top vertex, and that contains no border edge being part of $R$.} \end{lemma}
+\begin{lemma} Let $R$ be an ridge between two vertices $s$ and $t$ in $(G,\varphi,c)$.
+Choose $v$ as a deepest inner vertex of~$R$.
+If the depth of~$R$ is smaller than the upper height of both $s$ and $t$, there is a crest separator in $\mathcal{S}(G,\varphi,c)$ that \begin{itemize} \item goes strongly between $\{s\}$ and $\{t\}$, and \item contains $v$ as a highest top vertex. \end{itemize} \end{lemma}